SwathiSheshadri/pose3d/README.md

 # 3D reconstrution toolbox for behavior tracked with multiple cameras

-## pose3d?
+## What is pose3d?
 pose3d is implemented in Matlab for 3D reconstruction of features tracked in 2D using DLC or any other tracking software.
 It provides a semi-automated 3D reconstruction workflow that takes users through the process of camera calibration, undistortion, triangulation as well as post processing steps such as filtering to reduce outliers.
-In addition to providing an easy to use workflow, the key component in our implementation is the ‘n’ camera triangulation function for 3D reconstruction available for users in three modes.
-The first mode of triangulation is referred to as ‘all’ and uses 2D data from all ‘n’ cameras that are used to track the feature in 2D.
-The second mode is referred to as ‘avg’ and performs triangulation over all pairs of cameras in the setup and provides the average over all pairs as the result.
-The third mode is referred to as ‘best-pair’ and selects the best camera pair for every time point and feature of interest for triangulation.
+In addition to providing an easy to use workflow, the key component in our implementation is the ‘n’ camera triangulation function which allows users to select the best pair of cameras for every feature and time point from the ‘n’ cameras using an automated thresholding criterion or use 2D tracked data from all cameras for 3D reconstruction.

 ## Table of Contents
   * [Why pose3d?](#Why-pose3d)